 When a guardrail is required per the above explanation, it must meet a minimum height requirement of no less than 36 inches for it to serve the purpose of minimizing a fall.
 The height is measured vertically above the walking surface or the line that connects the nosing of a set of stairs.

-Since guards must also be provided at stairs that have a drop of more than 30 inches they are allowed to be at a height of no less than 34 inches when the guard does not act as a handrail.
+Since guards must also be provided at stairs that have a drop of more than 30 inches, they are allowed to be at a height of no less than 34 inches when the guard does not act as a handrail.
 The height is measured vertically from the line connecting the nosing.
-This is exception 1.

 As for guards along a set of stairs that serve as a handrail as well, they are allowed to be at a height of no less than 34 inches but no more than 38 inches.
 The height is measured vertically from the line connecting the nosing.
-Guardrails do not have a height limitation, except for when they serve as a handrail in addition to a guardrail.
-This is exception 2.
+Guardrails do not have a height limitation, except for when they serve as a handrail as well as a guardrail.

 Guardrail Opening Limitations – Baluster Spacing (R312.1.3)

 When openings occur in a guardrail they must be spaced in such a way that the opening will not allow a 4 inch diameter sphere to pass through.
-So basically the spacing should be under 4 inches.
+So basically the spacing should be less than 4 inches.

 Exception 2 allows the guard located along the open side of a stair run to be just slightly larger however at no point shall it allow a 4-3/8 inch diameter sphere to pass through.